HHS/ACF-pir-data/PIR_Pipeline/documentation/pir_training.md

 #### Reviewing Tables

-One can perform quick sanity checks such as confirming that the expected years are in the linked table
+One can also perform quick sanity checks such as confirming that the expected years are in the linked table

 ```
 SELECT distinct(year)